vormisto/SR-Archive/README.md

 This application fetches new property listings from listing website and then monitors when listings get removed.
 Application contains API and website to view removed listings.

+I talked about this project on my [blog](https://vormisto.fi/posts/apartment-hunting/).

 ## How does it work

 ### Diagram